Niranjankr96/bjjaiswal.github.io/_posts/2018-04-16-Practical aspects of Deep Learning.md

 #### Learning rate decay
 we can speed up learning algorithm by slowly reducing the learning rate over time aka `learning rate decay`.
-> Batch Size: Total number of training examples present in a single batch

 For mini-batch gradient decent, if learning rate (alpha) is fixed, then it won't converge i.e. don't reach the optimum point instead it will meander around  globlal minima.
 Like above figure.
 But by making the learning rate decay (decrease) with iterations it will be much closer to it because the steps (and possible oscillations) near the optimum are smaller.

-> EPOCH : One Epoch is when an ENTIRE dataset is passed forward and backward through the neural network only ONCE.

 As mentioned before mini-batch gradient descent won't reach the optimum point (converge).
 But by making the learning rate decay with iterations it will be much closer to it because the steps (and possible oscillations) near the optimum are smaller.

-> Iterations is the number of batches needed to complete one epoch.

 One technique equations is `learning_rate = (1 / (1 + decay_rate * epoch_num)) * learning_rate_zero`